How to Register a Company in Malaysia

 4 Reasons why incorporating in Malaysia could be a wise decision

 Over the last ten years, Malaysia has become a destination of choice for business expansion.
-The World Bank ranked Malaysia at a respectable 55th place out of 157 countries, across the globe, as the easiest place to do business.
-While the government continues to play its part in facilitating greater ease, there are geological factors that help boost Malaysia’s chances as your next business expansion destination.
-The country is strategically located in the Asia Pacific Rim, at the centre with numerous other ASEAN nations surrounding it.
-This means businesses in Malaysia can take advantage and gain easy access to a substantial 667 million regional population1, which together, boast a combined GDP of over US$3.3 trillion1.
+The World Bank ranked Malaysia at a respectable 55th place out of 157 countries across the globe as the easiest place to do business.
+While the government continues to play its part in facilitating greater ease, there are geographical factors that help boost Malaysia’s chances as the next destination to launch your business expansion strategy.

-01 It’s Quick, Easy and Low-Cost to Incorporate
+01 It’s Quick, Easy, and Low-Cost to Incorporate

 incorporating in Malaysia

-02 You’ll Avoid Double Taxation
+02 You’ll Avoid Double Taxation for Your Business Expansion Strategy

 In most countries, double taxation usually occurs when any taxpayer of a specific country engages in international business transactions.
 However, this is not the case for businesses in Malaysia.
-The country is a part of DTAs (Double Taxation Agreements) involving counties located in every continent of the world.
+The country is a part of DTAs (Double Taxation Agreements) involving countries located in every continent of the world.
 This allows Malaysia to create an attractive tax environment where a greater international flow of investment, trade and financial activities, and technical knowledge are facilitated and exchanged.

 03 The Locals are Ready to Buy

-04 The Local Government Supports You
+04 The Local Government Supports Your International Expansion Strategy

 Depending on your business, you might even be eligible for specific grants and incentives aimed at supporting innovation or projects that contribute strategically to the country’s economy and industries.
 Having a good knowledge of these incentives and how they may apply to you will allow you to maximise your business potential and put you on the fast track to success.
 Here are 5 grants that might be helpful as you incorporate in Malaysia.